-The wide range of settlement amounts is due to the legal damages that victims are entitled to recover, should their case go to trial.
+The wide range of settlement amounts is due to the legal damages that you are entitled to recover, should your case go to trial.
 The potential verdict that the defendants would face will inform their settlement offers, outside of the courtroom.

-The legal damages that the victim can recover from the defendants include:
+The legal damages that you can recover from the defendants include:

 - medical bills or medical expenses,

 - costs of repairing or replacing property damage,

 - pain and suffering,

 - loss of support and funeral expenses if the crash resulted in a fatality,

 - punitive damages.

 What if there is shared fault?